nice-game-hints/template/02-second-part/index.md

 ---

 The second part contains more stuff.
 This is just the index file and does not contain hints (it could, though).
 The readers is supposed to select one of the subguides.
+This text is shown to the reader.